azbithead/si-units/README.md

 ## si::quantity_t

-[`si::quantity_t`](quantity_t.md) (see si/quantity.hpp) is a struct template containing static constant members that represent the integer exponents of each type of quantity associated with an SI base or derived unit.
+[`si::quantity_t`](quantity_t.md) is a struct template containing static constant members that represent the integer exponents of each type of quantity associated with an SI base or derived unit.
 All the exponents in [`si::quantity_t`](quantity_t.md) default to 0.
 An exponent equal to 0 effectively causes that quantity to not exist in the units of the type.
 Likewise an exponent of 2 indicates the corresponding quantity is squared.
 For example, length squared is area.
 A negative exponent indicates the corresponding quantity exists in the denominator of the quantity being represented by [`si::quantity_t`](quantity_t.md).

 The [`si::quantity_t`](quantity_t.md) examples provided below are intended to help the reader understand how the [`si::quantity_t`](quantity_t.md) type works.
 However, it is unlikely that clients of this library will need to write code that defines [`si::quantity_t`](quantity_t.md) types since those types are automatically created as needed when code performs mathematical or relational operations using [`si::units_t`](units_t.md).